 Not much of O.Henry's Gift here, but it's Christmasy-watchable

-O.Henry's short story is very very short,and in the 50's movie Gift of the Magi is only one of the tales, so it is to be expected that a lot had to be added to the plot to extend it to two hours.At times,yes, it feels like some water has been added to the stew, and it is not as savory.
+The O'Henry well known and striking short story on which two hour movie was based, is very short and precise.
+It's a masterpiece story which needs to be short to be as sharp and surprising as it is.
+It was made into a movie in the 50's, as one of many short tales, with less than a half an hour duration. it is to be expected then, that a lot had to be added to the plot to extend it to two hours.At times it feels like some water has been added to the stew, and it is not as savory.
 Still,one can certainly find some tasty morsels in it,especially the overall acting quality and the sweet and friendly atmosphere of goodwill surrounding the piece.

-It's a working class town,and it's pretty bleak, not the yuppie glittery ambiance one often finds in many a Christmas film.
-It's a credit to this "Gift" that it keeps the setting grim,like the story, but warms it up with the sweet feelings our couple at the center have for each other, Della and Jim (Marla Sokoloff and Mark Webber).
-Around them are loving families and friends, in the struggling economic mode,but they do take care of their loved ones, and the film successfully transmits this feeling of community support.
+It's a working class town,and it's pretty bleak, not the upper class glittery ambiance one often finds in many a Christmas film.
+It's a credit to this "Gift" that it keeps the setting grim,like the story, but warms up the story with the sweet feelings our couple at the center have for each other, Della and Jim (Marla Sokoloff and Mark Webber).
+Around them are loving families and friends, in struggling hard times; but the folk in this town do take care of their loved ones, and the film successfully transmits this feeling of community support.

-The casting director should get an award, also for the very interesting supporting cast.
-Megan Riordan(Renee) and Tomas(Ian) Suilleabhain(Sullivan in Gaelic)are especially funky and cool as our couple's main supporting family.They have an impish kid(who's not even in the credits)who melts the screen as he gives Jim a big hug at one of Jim's low moments.
+The casting is very good, including an interesting supporting cast.
+Megan Riordan(Renee) and Tomas(Ian) Suilleabhain-Sullivan in Gaelic)are lively and authentic as the main couple's supporting family.They have an adorable kid(he's not even in the credits)who melts the screen as he gives Jim a big hug at one of Jim's low moments.

 All you need is love, is the appropriate, timely message this Gift of the Magi delivers.
-It may not pack the surprise punch of the original story, but it does leave you with a feel good warmth.
+It may not pack the surprise punch of the original story, but it does leave you with a feel-good Christmas warmth.